-This is my new favorite IEM, and my Writer’s Choice for 2019, there is no doubt about it.
+This is my new favorite IEM and my Writer’s Choice for 2019, there is no doubt about it.
 It is immensely difficult for me to go back to anything else due to the epic airiness factor of the imaging experience of the LCD-i3.

 Team Audeze has done a marvelous job.
 If I had a choice to personally purchase an IEM that wasn’t a custom CIEM, this would be it at the moment.
 I am impressed by what customization this LCD-i3 can offer as well as the immensely fantastic airy qualities it offers.

-For me, I enjoy that open feel and to have it in this type of abundance is just an absolute pleasure to use.
+I enjoy that open feel and to have it in this type of abundance is just an absolute pleasure to use.
 If you have roughly $900 to spend on just a portable IEM, I’ll be recommending this to you.

 FiiO M11 Pro

-The M11 Pro is my Writer’s Choice for 2019 and kind of logical since the cheaper M11 made the Bang For Buck Writer’s Choice for 2019 also.
+The M11 Pro is my Writer’s Choice for 2019 and is kind of logical since the cheaper M11 made the Bang For Buck Writer’s Choice for 2019 also.

 This DAP checks all boxes unless you need a lot of power for demanding IEMs.
-It successfully combines audiophile-grade components, functions and a cool form factor into one highly practical package.
+It successfully combines audiophile-grade components, functions, and a cool form factor into one highly practical package.

 I went with the Shanling M2X DAP for my Writer’s Choice 2019 Award.
 The M2X was my first Shanling and safe to say a very pleasing debut at that.

-It’s also one of whose indelible experiences that may be a hurdle for future DAPs in the price range.
+It’s also one of those indelible experiences that may be a hurdle for future DAPs in the price range.
 It is designed so well, has such a nice screen, is easy to use, and it both measures and sounds good.
 Better yet, it works without UI or other feedback problems which can often plague competing DAPs.